Energy company reviews

 Scottish Power customer score

-Scottish Power comes second to last in our survey of 22 British energy companies, when rated by 8,902 members of the public in the annual Which? customer survey - the biggest of its kind.
+Scottish Power came joint-33rd out of 35 British energy companies, as rated by 7,355 members of the public in the annual Which? customer survey.
+It shares its position with Spark Energy.

 Find out how Scottish Power compares with other energy companies – click to see the full results of the best and worst energy companies.

 This is the first time that Scottish Power has ranked lowest of the big energy companies.